rene-mdd/climate-choice/README.md

 ## Run de project

-First the server must be activated.
+First the server must be activated to overcome CORS.
 In the root folder open terminal and type: cd express-server && node server.js

 Open another terminal and run the project: npm start